binokula/binokula.github.io/mkdocs/docs/faq.md

 # FAQ ![](images/favicon.png)

 ###How do I publish reports in Binokula?
-Binokula reports are build in Microsoft Power BI Desktop and published to a dedicated tenant for your orgnization.
+Binokula reports are build in Microsoft Power BI Desktop and published to a dedicated tenant for your organization.
+This tenant is created and managed by Binokula.
 In order to access your tenant, you would have received details of a dedicated publisher account.

 ###How do I access my Binokula account?